Our number two on day number two of our fill-in adventure together.

 It was okay to wear it as long as it was in company colors.

-If it's a Hollister colored hijab, you're good.
+If it's a Hollister-colored hijab, you're good.

-Four months later, though, she says, a district manager and human resources manager asked if she could remove the hijab while working.
+Four months later, though, she says a district manager and human resources manager asked if she could remove the hijab while working, and she was suspended and then fired for refusing to do so.

-It's the latest employment discrimination charge against the company's so-called look policy, which critics say means images of mostly white young athletic looking people.
+It's the latest employment discrimination charge against the company's so-called look policy, which critics say means images of mostly white, young, athletic-looking people.

-Uh they're based in New Albany, Ohio.
+They're based in New Albany, Ohio.

 They say they do not tolerate discrimination.